p-stefanov/Meridian1CDR/README.md

 2. Create a 'pricing.json' file in the main repo directory and fill it accordingly.
 	Use example.pricing.json as a reference.

-3. Edit service.sh and replace the question marks accordingly.
+3. Edit 'service.sh' and replace the question marks accordingly.

-4. Copy service.sh in /etc/init.d/ and give it a name of your choice.
+4. Copy 'service.sh' in /etc/init.d/ and give it a name of your choice.

 5. Register the script with update-rc.d and start your newly created service.
 	More info about this step [here](http://manpages.ubuntu.com/manpages/hardy/man8/update-rc.d.8.html)

-# Important notes
-* The call records as printed by the PBX are not standardised!
-Edit the regexes in the script if they don't match yours.
-* The program works on the premise that all PBX access codes are the same lenght!
-(Which is usualy the case)